Varicocele (varicose veins at the testicle)

 This is the reason why 80-90% of varicoceles are on the left side.

-Therefore, to help the body heal the varicocele (varicose vein in the testicle), men with varicose veins in the testicle should take natural countermeasures as early as possible.
+Therefore, to help the body heal the varicocele (a varicose vein in the testicle), men with varicose veins in the testicle should take natural countermeasures as early as possible.
 The sooner you start using the natural measures and methods, the sooner the first tangible and visible results can be achieved.

 The natural treatment of varicocele should ideally be done when the dilated vein first becomes noticeable through uncomfortable feelings, such as a twinge or overheating in the scrotum.
 However, even in more developed cases, the natural treatment methods will greatly help to relieve symptoms such as pain / heaviness / pulling in the testicle, as well as improve fertility and naturally increase testosterone levels in the body.
 With the difference that the required duration of the natural treatment increases with the severity of the varicose vein in the testicle.